GateraGael/Google-Research-Football-Environment-Experiment/README.md

 -->

 # December 24th 2020
-On Decmber 23rd, I ran different trials with the given started tutorial notebook to get a reward, some of them had a reward, while some other did not.
+On Decmber 23rd, I ran different trials with the getting started tutorial notebook to get a reward, some of them had a reward, while some other did not.
 Therefore wanted to get a more thorough understanding of what was going on in the background.

-Please see folder [Colab_summary](https://github.com/GateraGael/Google-Research-Football-Environment-Experiment/blob/main/ColabTutorial/colab_summary.md) file for an overview of my trials.
+Please see folder [colab_summary](https://github.com/GateraGael/Google-Research-Football-Environment-Experiment/blob/main/ColabTutorial/colab_summary.md) file for an overview of my trials.

 Also have been refering to the the actual paper in order to get better insight into the environments, variables and actions the agents take.